-Orange Empire Railway Museum operates a Museum Railway where visitors can ride on the historic trains and trolleys that helped shape the Southern California we know today.
-The Museum Railway operates every weekend and on most major holidays from 11 a.m. to 5 p.m., and also on weekdays for charters and other special events.
-The Museum grounds are open every day from 9 a.m. to 5 p.m. with the exception of Thanksgiving and Christmas.
+The Museum operates a railway where visitors can ride on the historic trains and trolleys that helped shape the Southern California we know today.
+The railway operates every weekend and on most major holidays from 11 AM to 5 PM, and on weekdays for charters and other special events.

-On a typical weekend (other than during special events), two city streetcars are running on the half-mile dual-gauge Loop Line, and another train is operating on the 1.5 mile standard gauge Mainline.
-The northern end of the Museum Railway is presently at 7th Street, although during certain special events trains operate all the way to the historic 1892 Perris Depot at 4th Street.
+On a typical weekend (except during special events), two city streetcars run on the half-mile dual-gauge Loop Line, and another train operates on the 1.5 mile standard gauge mainline.
+The northern end of the mainline is currently at 7th Street.
 Future plans call for regular operations to be extended to 4th Street as the depot area is rebuilt into the new Metrolink station and transit center.

-In addition to the streetcars on the Loop Line, a Pacific Electric interurban or city streetcar also operates on the Mainline on selected weekends.
-The Mainline train is usually an electrically or diesel powered freight train (with a caboose to ride in if you wish), or a consist of passenger train cars.
-Typically, you can experience riding in one of the early Los Angeles streetcars and a more modern PCC on the Loop Line, and ride in either a caboose (the cupola is very popular with the kids) or open gondola on the freight train.
+The mainline train is usually an electrically or diesel powered freight train (with a caboose to ride in if you wish), or a consist of passenger train cars.
+The caboose’s cupola is very popular with the kids.
 The cars and locomotives are selected on a rotating basis from our historic collection.